 Dr. Crook mentions in his book The Yeast Connection that “as long as Nystatin can causes symptoms, then it is probably killing candida” and recommends to “Take Nystatin at increasingly higher dosages to kill the yeast at deeper levels”.
-He states that while patients take Nystatin, they may experience headaches, depression, fatigue, muscle aching, vomiting, diarrhea or skin rashes and that these symptoms may occur during the first two weeks of treatment but stop on discontinuation of the drug.
+He states that while patients take Nystatin, they may experience headaches, depression, fatigue, muscle aching, vomiting, diarrhea or skin rashes and that these symptoms may occur during the first two weeks of therapy however it stops to work when you stop taking the medication.
 Each time you increase the Nystatin dose, there will often be a temporary aggravation of your symptoms.

-While it is difficult for all patients to avoid die-off entirely when any candida kill product is recommended, I have found that severe reactions seem to be more common when Nystatin is prescribed than when any other herbal or herbal and nutritional anti-fungal combination is recommended, and believe that one of the main reasons for this is that Nystatin in not absorbed by the digestive tract and kills yeast on direct contact in the digestive system, starting in the throat, moving through to the small intestine and continue killing in the large intestine.
+Even though it is very hard for all candida affected individuals to stop die-off completely when just about any candida kill supplement is recommended, I have discovered that extreme side effects appear to be more prevalent when Nystatin is prescribed than when any other herbal or herbal and nutritional anti-fungal combination is recommended, and believe that one of the main reasons for this is that Nystatin in not absorbed by the digestive tract and kills yeast on direct contact in the digestive system, starting in the throat, moving through to the small intestine and continue killing in the large intestine.

 The powder seems to cause the more severe kinds of aggravations, more so than the tablets.
 Once you have used Nystatin in the clinic and have also used other natural products to reduce yeast infections, you soon realize the different side effects are associated with different medicines used.
 I don’t tend to recommend Nystatin anymore because of the potential for aggravations, because I have certainly witnessed major reactions with several chronic yeast infection patients over the years and a few of the most violent of these aggravations have included shaking chills, night sweats, vomiting and diarrhea, major skin breakouts and depression and anxiety.